Gunzenhausen station: Services

 Gunzenhausen station is served hourly by the Würzburg–Treuchtlingen Regionalbahn service, operated with class 440 EMUs as the Mainfrankenbahn.
-Also individual Intercity services operate on line IC 26.
-A pair of services operating daily as the Königssee runs from Hamburg-Altona to Berchtesgaden and Oberstdorf, dividing in Augsburg.
-On Saturdays and Sundays the Intercity Grossglockner service runs between Schwarzach-Sankt Veit or Munich and Flensburg, which only stop in Gunzenhausen when running towards Flensburg.
-On Fridays and Sundays another pair of trains runs between Munich and Hamburg-Altona.
-Regionalbahn services run hourly on the Gunzenhausen–Pleinfeld line between Gunzenhausen and Pleinfeld, operated with a class 642 diesel railcar.
-On some weekends steam hauled trains also run between Nördlingen and Gunzenhausen.
+Regionalbahn services run hourly on the Gunzenhausen–Pleinfeld line between Gunzenhausen and Pleinfeld, operated with a Siemens Desiro Classic or a Alstom Coradia LINT diesel railcar.
+On some weekends steam hauled trains also run between Nördlingen and Gunzenhausen, although this line is to be reopened for regional trains by December 2024.